RaviTeja110820/aws/capstone-1/Readme.md

 # Steps

-1. Create IAM User with console And Programatic Access.
+1. Create IAM User with console And Programmatic Access.
 2. Creating VPC with private and public Subnets.
 3. creating Private RDS
 4. Creating EC2 and Installing Wordpress